How to sell your house in 8 simple steps

-Marketing your property
+5. Market your property

 Your real estate agent will be in charge of auctioning your property or mediating between you and a potential buyer to make sure a mutually satisfactory price is agreed upon.
 The person buying the property will then have to put down a deposit.

 7. Accept an offer and get the property under contract

 The final details of the sale will be worked out by the lawyers and banks of both parties to ensure everything is in legal and financial order.